sjelin/EarBud/README.md

 1. Use as many buzzwords as possible
 2. Win first place in the alumni division of TartanHacks
 3. Convince ScottyLabs that there is an alumni division of TartanHacks
-4. Crushing it 24/7
+4. Build something that mostly works (for playlists at least)
-5. Build something that mostly works (for playlists at least)
+5. Use as many of the TartanHacks sponsors' APIs as possible, and maybe even a few more than that
-6. Use as many of the TartanHacks sponsors' APIs as possible, and maybe even a few more than that
+6. Get more alumni to sign up for the team.
-7. Get more alumni to sign up for the team
+7. Crush it.

 Apply
 =====